Lesson 7 – Redemption

 Jesus, filled with love for mankind, willed to suffer the most cruel of deaths – the death on the Cross – in order to atone for our sins: this is the great mystery of Redemption.

-The Passion of our divine Savior unfolded as a long and terrible sequence of events.
-Betrayed by a treacherous Apostle, Judas, and delivered to unjust judges, Caiaphas and Pilate, Jesus, though innocent, was condemned.
+The Passion of our divine Savior unfolded as a long and cruel sequence of events.
+Betrayed by a treacherous Apostle, Judas, and delivered to unjust judges, Caiaphas and Pilate, Jesus, though innocent, was condemned to death.
 He was scourged; a crown of thorns was pressed upon His head; He was overwhelmed with insults and blows.
 At last, He was nailed to a Cross.

 The sky grew dark, and the earth trembled before such a crime.
-On the hill called Golgotha, three crosses were raised – three condemned men.
-In the center was Jesus, agonizing in cruel sufferings, enduring infinite pain and sorrow.
-The priests and the hostile crowd insulted and mocked Him.
+On the hill called Golgotha stood three crosses, three condemned men.
+At the center was Jesus, in the throes of agony, given over to infinite suffering.
+Driven by a diabolical hatred, the priests and the crowd overwhelmed Him with bitter insults and mocking scorn.

-The torment of the Cross is beyond what we could ever imagine.
-Since the scourging, the body of Jesus Christ had already become one great wound.
+The torment of the Cross is beyond anything we can imagine.
+Since the scourging, the body of Jesus Christ had already become as one open wound.
 Lifted above the ground and suspended by heavy nails, it sagged under its own weight.
-Each of His breaths renewed the pain: His outstretched arms pulled against the wounds, and His blood flowed down to the earth.
+Each breath renewed His suffering: His outstretched arms strained against the wounds, and His blood flowed down upon the earth.
 The divine Condemned was scorched by the sun; His sweat mingled with His blood.

 Divine Forgiveness

 And yet, from His parched lips came words of forgiveness.
 He prayed for those who crucified Him, asking the Father not to punish them for this deicide.
 One of the two criminals crucified beside Him mocked and insulted Him.
 Then his heart was touched, and though he was a criminal, he implored the mercy of Jesus, in Whom he recognized God made man.
-Jesus promised to take him with Him that very day into Paradise.
+Jesus promised to take him that very day into Paradise with Him.

-At the foot of the Cross stood the Blessed Virgin Mary, upright and still, Her livid face revealing something of Her infinite sorrow.
-Yet She looked upon Her beloved Son with complete resignation.
-Everything within Her suffered, but not a shadow of rebellion ever crossed Her soul.
-The Mother of God fully consents to the ultimate sacrifice of Her Son, and Her heroic offering rises in silence to God.
+At the foot of the Cross stood the Blessed Virgin Mary, upright and motionless; Her pale face revealed something of Her infinite sorrow.
+Yet She gazed upon Her beloved Son with complete resignation.
+All within Her suffered, yet not a shadow of rebellion crossed Her soul.

 The Mother of God, Our Mother